DEEPML1818/ComplianceLink/readme.md

 Implements compliance rules and enforces them across transactions.
 Integrates with Wormhole to propagate compliance status across blockchains.

 ### Deployment
-Smart contracts can be deployed on Ethereum, Solana, and Sui using Solidity and Rust, respectively.
+Smart contracts can be deployed on Ethereum and Solana using Solidity and Rust, respectively.

 ## API Documentation
 ### Endpoints